apalarcon/CyTRACK/README.md

   ```
 https://github.com/apalarcon/CyTRACK.git
   ```
 2 - Verify you have installed all packages requiered for CyTRACK.
-If you use an Anaconda environment, please be sure you have activate the environment
+If you use an Anaconda environment, please be sure you have activated the environment

 3 - Copy the cytrack directory to your Anaconda instalation
 ```